danvuk567/SQL-Fundamentals-and-Best-Practices/SQL-Data-Cleaning/readme.md

 ![SQL_Standardize_Text2.jpg](https://github.com/danvuk567/SQL-Best-Practices/blob/main/images/SQL_Standardize_Text2.jpg?raw=true)

-**4. Mispelled Text:** The **CHARINDEX**, **SUBSTRING**, and **DIFFERENCE** function can be used to correct text that may have been mispelled provided we also use a lookup table that contains the correct text.
-In this
-     example, we have the *category* dimension table containing product categories and the *orders* table.
-The category table has one or two words in the description so we can break the words up by space using CHARINDEX and SUBSTRING or assign an empty string for the 2nd word where onse word exists.
+**4. Misspelled Text:** The **CHARINDEX**, **SUBSTRING**, and **DIFFERENCE** function can be used to correct text that may have been misspelled provided we also use a lookup table that contains the correct text.
+In this example, we have the *category* dimension table containing product categories and the *orders* table.
+The category table has one or two words in the description so we can break the words up by space using CHARINDEX and SUBSTRING or assign an empty string for the 2nd word where one word exists.
 The same logic can be done for categories in the orders table.
 We search for the rows in the orders table where category does not match description in the category table and we can check how close each word is in the orders table compared to the category table by using the DIFFERENCE function.
 Each word DIFFERENCE comparison indicates how strong the match is so adding the *match_word1_strength* variable with the *match_word2_strength* gives us a total strength score as *match_word_strength*.
 We sort each product, category in the orders table by match_word_strength.
 We notice that the Life Shaving Foam product with category *"Shing Crem"* has the highest *match_word_strength value = 7* and that the description is *"Shaving Cream"*.
-So we can assume that the category was mispelt as "Shing Crem" and should be "Shaving Cream".
+So, we can assume that the category was misspelt as "Shing Crem" and should be "Shaving Cream".

     WITH category_words AS
     (SELECT